iOS Localization: How to Translate Apple Strings Files with PTC

 • The comment provides context and explains what you use the text for

-Here, it’s important that you use clear and descriptive keys.
-If you use vague or unclear keys in your code (like “BUTTON1″), Xcode will simply export those keys as-is into the .strings file.
+Use clear and descriptive keys in your code.
+If you use vague keys like “BUTTON1,” Xcode will export them as-is into the .strings file.

-The keys act as identifiers in your code, and descriptive names help you keep track of where each string appears in the app.
-This makes it easier to maintain and update your .strings files over time.
+Descriptive keys act as identifiers, helping you track where each string appears and making it easier to maintain and update your .strings files.

-If your app displays dynamic content like numbers, dates, or usernames, you’ll need to set up placeholders to handle these values in the localized text.
+For dynamic content like numbers, dates, or usernames, use placeholders to handle these values in localized text.

-Similarly as for static text, you need to use NSLocalizedString in your code to mark dynamic content for translation.
-You’ll add the placeholder itself into the .strings file later, after you export it using Xcode.
+Just like with static text, use NSLocalizedString in your code to mark dynamic content for translation.
+Placeholders will be included in the .strings file when you export it from Xcode.

 Here’s how to mark dynamic content in your code: